selimfirat/news-spider/report.md

 #### Task Definition
 In this task we want to classify named entities.

 Sequence to sequence labeling is a common problem in Natural Language Processing literature.
+Named entities are real world object with proper names such as people, locations, organizations.

+Named entity recognition is challenging task.
+Named entities can be defined differently in different human labelers.
+Also, substrings of some named entity may also be another named entity.
+For example, "Mustafa Kemal Caddesi" is

 #### Character Embeddings
 One-hot character vectors are converted to distributed representation of characters.
 Embeddings are learned during training of the network.